MyNameIsTakenOMG/aws-sysops-associate/README.md

   - note: you cannot ssh into the db instance
   - point-in-time-restore, os patching, multi-az for DR, horizontal and vertical scalability,...
 - rds storage auto-scaling(when db instance runs out of free storage): can set Maximum storage threshold; useful for applications with unpredictable workloads; support all rds db engines
+  - automatically modify storage if:
+    - less than 10% allocated storage
+    - low-storage lasts at leas 5 min
+    - 6 hrs have passed since last modification
 - rds read replicas for read scalability:
   - only for read
   - up to 15;